 Music Teacher – General Music, Woodwinds, Piano, and Voice.

 Janelle Tibbetts is the Owner and Director of Spark!
 School of Performing Arts where she also teaches woodwinds, piano, voice, and general music.
 She received a Bachelor of Music in Music Education, summa cum laude, from Florida International University and received a Master of Science in Education specialising in Curriculum, Instruction, and Assessment from Walden University.
-She taught music at Clifton Hunter High School between 2011-2015, serving as Subject Leader during her last academic year there.
-Currently, along with her classes at Spark! studios, she teaches general music and choir at Triple C School and general music at Village Montessori Elementary.
+She taught music at Clifton Hunter High School between 2011-2015, serving as Subject Leader during her last academic year there, and has also taught at many private schools within the Cayman Islands.
+Currently, along with her classes at Spark!, she teaches general music and choir at Triple C School and general music at Village Montessori Elementary.

 Janelle is a passionate advocate for arts education in the Cayman Islands and participates in many events and programmes that include the youth and the arts year round.
 Janelle served as Vice President from 2011-2012 for the non-profit organisation Creative Music Project, Inc. and from 2014-2015 she served as Founder and Director of Spark!
 Music Initiative, both of which were organisations that advocated for well-balanced music education for all and promote balanced student-based musical experiences.

 In July 2016, Janelle worked as musical director for the Cayman National Cultural Foundation’s Young at Arts Summer Intensive Programme where she arranged and taught the musical works for local play “Isabel”, written by Patricia Bent.
-Janelle is also currently the musical director for the Cayman Islands Folks Singers, a company of amateur singers and musicians dedicated primarily to preserving, celebrating and propagating the musical traditions of the Cayman Islands.
+Janelle has served as the musical director for several years for the Cayman Islands Folks Singers, a company of amateur singers and musicians dedicated primarily to preserving, celebrating and propagating the musical traditions of the Cayman Islands.
 At the 2017 National Arts & Culture Awards, she was a recipient of the Silver Star for Creativity in the Arts Award from the Cayman National Cultural Foundation.

 Music Teacher – Percussion and Music Technology